1)

 Dr. Satish Totey

-and colleagues (Bangalore, India) have initiated a pilot study to
+and colleagues (India) initiated a pilot study evaluating the

-mesenchymal stem cells isolated from the patient (i.e., autologous) back
+cells isolated from the patient (i.e., autologous) back into the

-with complete (ASIA A), C4-T10 injuries sustained within the previous half
+subjects with complete (ASIA A), C4-T10 injuries sustained within the

-year will be recruited into the study.
-Approximately, one-million stem
+previous half year were to be recruited into the study.
+Approximately,

-cells per kilogram of body weight will be injected by
+one-million stem cells per kilogram of body weight were injected by

 subjects had been recruited, of whom one had completed the three-month